 You will also need to spend time accessing your own empathetic stance toward this child.
 I suggest that parents practice something called “compassionate observation.”
 This is a time when you unobtrusively observe your child and focus on better days.
 Maybe when they were a baby or a time when you felt connected.
 Access those previous feelings and pull them into the present.
 If it is not your child (such as in foster care or kindred care), think about the challenges and difficulties that life has handed this child from no fault of their own.
 This is a good practice whenever you start to feel disconnected or resentful.

 2) Actively affirm the child

 Another thing parents can do is affirm the child in the midst of his misbehavior.
 This may be difficult to do, but it can help your child break the revenge habit.
 You can say something like, “I don’t like what you said, but I still love you.”
 Remind yourself that your child’s hurtful behaviors or comments are not personal.
 Try to see them as reflective of the true struggles in his heart.
 Use the pain and hurt you feel as means to understanding the pain and hurt he is feeling.

 Spending quality time with a revenge-oriented child (even if they reject or resist your advances) is very important.
 Shutting him out because of his behaviors will only confirm what he feels about himself.
-Focus on what you like about your child.
-Make a list of all of his positive traits and tune into those.
-It will help you empathize, listen and tap into the compassion he so fervently pushes away.
+Seek to find shared interests and activities and proactively engage in them, even if he resists.
+Unconditional love and strong parent-child relationship is the bridge to healing for these children.

 Next article: Display of Inadequacy